-Homestay – You are provided two meals a day (breakfast and dinner) while the IES Abroad Barcelona program is in session.
-Normally, two or three IES Abroad students live with a host family and share a double room.
+Homestay – Normally, two or three IES Abroad students live with a host family and share a double room.
+You are provided two meals a day (breakfast and dinner) while the program is in session.

 Part of making you feel at home in Barcelona is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, house that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with an orientation that introduces you to the IES Abroad Barcelona staff, your fellow students, and the city of Barcelona.
 Topics such as academics, housing, transportation, and health and safety are covered during this time.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.
-During the first week of the semester, intensive Spanish language courses meet daily in small groups to help develop language skills.
+During the first week of the semester, Spanish language courses meet daily to help you develop your language skills.

-A study journey several weeks into the program is also included as a part of orientation; past destinations have included Madrid and Valencia.
+A field trip is included as a part of orientation; past destinations have included Madrid and Valencia.

-Redefine the way you live and learn in Barcelona through our cultural events, such as:
+Redefine the way you live and learn in Barcelona through our City DiscoverIES, such as:

-Although your adventure begins in Barcelona, our field trips take you to other great cities around Europe to provide contrast and context for what you are learning in Barcelona.
+Although your adventure begins in Barcelona, our DiscoverIES take you to other great cities in and around Spain.
+DiscoverIES brings you closer to the Barcelonan and Spanish culture through a broad array of activities that merge together the academic insight provided by field trips and the guidance of our faculty.
+They provide contrast and context for what you are learning in Barcelona.

-Discover the nature, history and cultures of the Basque Country; Bilbao and Guggenheim Museum, the picture-book city of San Sebastian, and many charming villages of this unique region in the north of Spain.
+Discover the nature, history, and culture of the Basque Country; Bilbao; and the Guggenheim Museum, the picture-book city of San Sebastian; and many charming villages of this unique region in the north of Spain.

 Visit one of Europe’s artistic centers also known as Spain’s financial and political hub.